biogeme.expressions

 index.get_value()

-If the value returned as index does not corresponds to an entry in the dictionary, an exception is raised.
+If the value returned as index does not correspond to an entry in the dictionary, an exception is raised.

 try: